-Security risk assessment is a continuous process of discovering, correcting and preventing security problems.
-The risk assessment is an integral part of a risk management process designed to provide appropriate levels of security for information systems.
+Security Risk Assessment is the continuous process of discovering, correcting, and preventing potential security exposures.
+The risk assessment phase is an integral part of a risk management process designed to provide appropriate levels of security for information systems.

-The objective of a risk assessment is to understand the current system and environment, and identify risks through analysis of the information/data collected.
-By default, all relevant information should be considered irrespective of storage format.
+Through a risk assessment, one seeks to understand the current system and environment and identify risks through analysis of the information/data collected.
+By default, all relevant information should be considered regardless of storage format.

 Different types of information that are often collected include:

 - System/network architecture and infrastructure, such as a network diagram showing how assets are configured and interconnected